bytemedarling/Dasmoto-Arts/README.md

 # codecademy-projects
-A collection of all my Codecademy projects and practice work :)
+This is my first project as I am learning more about HTML and CSS